Bhanuprakash-kushi/Bhanuprakash-kushi/README.md

 - 👋 Hi, I’m @Bhanuprakash-kushi
 - 👀 I’m interested in Software development
 - 🌱 I’m currently learning Computer science
-- 💞️ I’m looking to collaborate on Open source projects and internships.
+- 💞️ I’m looking to collaborate in Open source projects and internships.

 <!---
 Bhanuprakash-kushi/Bhanuprakash-kushi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.